confluxgroup/craft-level-entry-types/README.md

 ## Requirements

-This plugin requires Craft CMS 3.x.
+This plugin requires Craft CMS 3.4.0 or later.

 ## Installation